 How much does an agricultural product dealer bond cost in Washington?

 The Washington State Department of Agriculture requires agricultural product dealers to post surety bonds to legally work within the state.
 The minimum bond amount for dealers in hay, straw or seed is $15,000, and the minimum bond amount for dealers in produce and other agricultural products and limited dealers is $10,000.
 The required amount of bond coverage is based on two factors: the type of agricultural products the applicant handles and the volume of annual business he or she conducts.
-A complete list of required bond amounts can be found on page 2 of the surety bond form, which can be accessed from the Important Links section of this page.
+A complete list of required bond amounts can be found on page 2 of the surety bond form, which can be accessed from the Additional Resources section of this page.
 Applicants should verify their required bond amount with the state prior to bonding.

 Agricultural product dealer bonds in Washington are subject to underwriting consideration, so the price you’ll pay depends not only on your required bond amount but also on a review of your personal credit report.
 Because the required amount and price of the bond can vary so much, we recommend submitting a bond request to connect with our team of experts who will walk you through each step of the bonding process.

 |Agricultural Product Dealer Bond Dealers in hay, straw or seed||Starts at $15,000||Starts at 1%||5-10%||10%+||Apply Now|

 |Agricultural Product Dealer Bond Dealers in produce and other agricultural products||Starts at $10,000||Starts at 1%||5-10%||10%+||Apply Now|